Engineering Architecture for Batch Lane Attribute Extraction

 return matched

 Attribute resolution combines deterministic geometric rules with probabilistic sensor fusion.
-For lane width, the pipeline first rejects outliers beyond three robust standard deviations using a median-absolute-deviation (MAD) gate to mitigate temporary obstruction artifacts, then computes a rolling median across the perpendicular samples.
-Surface type classification applies intensity histogram thresholding calibrated against known asphalt, concrete, and gravel signatures.
-Regulatory constraints (e.g., speed limits, turn restrictions) are resolved by fusing OCR-extracted sign metadata with spatial proximity rules and historical map priors.
+The robustness constraint is outlier immunity: for lane width the pipeline rejects samples beyond three robust standard deviations using a median-absolute-deviation (MAD) gate to mitigate transient obstruction artifacts, then computes a rolling median across the perpendicular samples to suppress single-sample noise.
+Surface-type classification applies intensity histogram thresholding calibrated against known asphalt, concrete, and gravel signatures.
+Regulatory constraints (speed limits, turn restrictions) are resolved by fusing OCR-extracted sign metadata with spatial proximity rules and historical map priors, and the resulting links are written against the lane-level topology graph.

 import pandas as pd